bilderkiste/xmlcam/readme.md

 A Bezier curve can be described with setting control points.
 The start point (b0) and end point (bn) are defined by <point> tags.
 One ore more inner control points can be defined (b1 to bn-1) with <bezier> tag with attributes x and y.
 One inner control point describes a quadratic bezier curve (second grade), two inner control points describes a cubic bezier curve (third grade).
 More than two points with n control points describes a curve with grade n + 1.
-For more information see in [German](https://de.wikipedia.org/wiki/B%C3%A9zierkurve and in English https://en.wikipedia.org/wiki/B%C3%A9zier_curve).
+For more information see in [German](https://de.wikipedia.org/wiki/B%C3%A9zierkurve) and in [English](https://en.wikipedia.org/wiki/B%C3%A9zier_curve).

 ```xml
 <polyline tool="t2">